barabr25/book-data-pipeline/01-web-scraping/README.md

 # Project 1: Web Scraping

-## Goal
+## Objective
-Collect data from a public website using Python and analyze it.
+Collect real-world data from a public website using Python and prepare it for analysis.

+## Website
+IMDb Top Movies (public, static HTML)

-## Tools
+## Tools Used
 - Python
 - requests
 - BeautifulSoup
 - pandas

+## Data Collected
+- Movie title
+- Release year
+- IMDb rating

-## Status
+## Outcome
-Not Finished
+Scraped movie data and saved it as a CSV file for analysis.